Volunteer Instructor Training and Screening

 Each and every volunteer is supported through training so that your commitment to Track 3 provides a rewarding experience.
 We offer free clinics, both informational and practical, to provide volunteers with the opportunity to develop new skills, to feel supported in their role and to help us deliver our mission.

-Generally speaking the annual commitment for new volunteers involves one information evening, two days of practical training, one day of orientation followed by seven teaching days/evenings over a seven week period with our students.
+Generally speaking the annual commitment for new volunteers involves two days of practical training, one day of orientation followed by seven teaching days/evenings over a seven week period with our students.
 Returning volunteers commit to optional upgrade training, one day of orientation and seven teaching days/evenings.
-Link HERE to review the 2017 Winter Program Dates.
+Link here to see the Winter 2019 Program Dates.

 New volunteers register by completing the online form LINK HERE.
 A detailed volunteer package will be sent via email outlining training details, specific time and date information, insurance and registration requirements.